 - Exchange fund solutions

-- Consulting services to non-profit organizations linked to their private clients
+- Consulting services for nonprofits linked to private clients

 How Kayne Anderson Rudnick invests your money